General Information on the Federal Arbitrage Rebate Requirements

 When is the Rebate Liability due to the IRS?

-A rebate computation and payment to the Federal Government, if applicable, is required to be made at least every five years or each "Rebate Installment Computation Date" and upon final redemption or maturity of the bonds "Final Rebate Computation Date".
-The payment is due to the Federal Government within 60 days from either each Rebate Installment Computation Date or Final Rebate Computation Date.
+A rebate computation and payment to the Federal Government, if applicable, is generally required to be made at least every five years or each “Rebate Installment Computation Date” and upon final redemption or maturity of the bonds “Final Rebate Computation Date”.
+The rebate payment is due to the Federal Government within 60 days from either each Rebate Installment Computation Date or Final Rebate Computation Date.

 Failure to Comply with the Rebate Requirements